 Pricing

-Apply Refunds or Savings Toward Purchases
+Apply Refunds Toward a Purchase

 Woman returning a product, and she's more likely to spend the money she receives back.